-2.2 SLA Based Performance Requirements
+2.2 SLA-based Performance Requirements

-218 Web applications such as e-commerce are sensitive to response time variation.
-Amazon reported 219 that every 100ms increase in page load is positively correlated with 1% decrease in sales [29].
-220 Google requires all the queries to return within 500ms [19].
-Thus, only those requests returning 221 within certain response time limit can generate a positive impact on service providers' business.
-222 In a cloud computing environment, service level agreements (SLA) are typically used to specify 223 desired response time, usually in one or two seconds, depending on the sensitivities of the target 224 application for response time.
+Web applications such as e-commerce are sensitive to response time variation.
+Amazon reported that every 100ms increase in page load is positively correlated with 1% decrease in sales [29].
+Google requires all the queries to return within 500ms [19].
+Thus, only those requests returning within certain response time limits can generate a positive impact on service providers' business.
+In a cloud computing environment, SLA are typically used to specify desired response time, usually in one or two seconds, depending on the sensitivities of the target application for response time.

-225 Our previous research shows a general SLA model which evaluates the impact of different 226 response time range on a target service provider's revenue [37].
-In this paper, we adopt a simplified SLA model to integrate throughput and response time together for system performance evaluation.
-228 In our simplified SLA model, we use a simple response time threshold.
-We only consider the requests 229 with response time lower than the threshold, which satisfy our SLA and count as goodput.
-Requests 230 with response time above the threshold are counted as badput.
-Goodput and badput putting together 231 equal the classic definition of throughput.
-By considering both goodput and badput, we can refine 232 our traditional throughput model by taking user-perceived response time into account, leading to a 233 more realistic system performance analysis.
-234
+Our previous research shows a general SLA model that evaluates the impact of different response time range on a target service provider's revenue [37].
+In this article, we adopt a simplified SLA model to integrate throughput and response time together for system performance evaluation.
+In our simplified SLA model, we use a simple response time threshold.
+We only consider the requests with response time lower than the threshold, which satisfy our SLA and count as goodput.
+Requests with response time above the threshold are counted as badput.
+Goodput and badput put together equal the classic definition of throughput.
+By considering both goodput and badput, we can refine our traditional throughput model by taking user-perceived response time into account, leading to a more realistic system performance analysis.